Lachlan-Mayne/english-notes/pete r/English.md

 - "Last thing I would ever do to you is lie to you" - Irony used as he is being fed lines
 - Peter Weir is saying that even if someone knows everything is not real it can still feel moving and real (through scene of Truman's dad coming back)
 - Films create a sense of empathy for a character
+- "We accept the reality of the world at which we are presented" - Christof
 -

 ### **Characters:**